mccreath/isitup-for-slack/docs/TUTORIAL.md

 	echo $msg;
 }
 ```

-The way isitup works is that you call a URL that specifies the domain you want to check and the format that you want to receive the data in.
-You can get JSON, JSONP, or comma-separate text.
-We're going to use JSON because PHP has some nice built-in tools for handling JSON.
-It's also a very common format for exchanging data between web services.

-The URL is formatted as `https://isitup.org/[DOMAIN TO SEARCH].[DATA FORMAT]`.
-So if we wanted to check on Amazon and get the results in JSON, the URL would be `https://isitup.org/amazon.com.json`.
-If we wanted to check the Whitehouse website and get the results as comma-separated values, it would be `https://isitup.org/whitehouse.gov.csv`.
-Simple!

 We're going to take the text exactly as it's typed by the user, and rely on isitup to check the validity of the domain.
 If it's not a valid domain, isitup.org will respond with a `3`.
 We want to get the JSON version back.